xinzhan/core-services.en/help/interface/cookies/cookies-am.md

 **_dp Cookie**

-This is a temporary cookie. [!DNL Audience Manager] tries to set the [!DNL _dp] cookie to determine if it can set other cookies in the demdex.net domain in a third-party context.
-When [!DNL _dp] is set it contains a value of 1. [!DNL Audience Manager] reads this value and immediately removes the cookie.
-If the [!DNL _dp] cookie is not present, [!DNL Audience Manager] knows it cannot set cookies.
+This cookie is temporary. [!DNL Audience Manager] tries to set the `_dp` cookie to determine if it can set other cookies in the demdex.net domain in a third-party context.
+When `_dp` is set it contains a value of 1. [!DNL Audience Manager] reads this value and immediately removes the cookie.
+If the `_dp` cookie is not present, [!DNL Audience Manager] knows it cannot set cookies.